loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 india <- temp_data[Country == "India", ]
 ```

 We don't need all the other features for plotting temperature trend.
-So we go ahead and selected required features such as Date, City name and Temperature data.
+So we go ahead and select required features such as Date, City name and Temperature data.

 ```r
 india <- india[, c(dt, AverageTemperature, City)]